Burgundy: Profoundly French

 The entire ensemble of buildings composing this isolated Cistercian abbey has survived, giving visitors perhaps the best picture of medieval abbey life in France.
 In the Middle Ages, it was written, "To fully grasp the meaning of Fontenay and the power of its beauty, you must approach it trudging through the forest footpaths...through the brambles and bogs...in an October rain."
 Those arriving by car will still find Fontenay's secluded setting — blanketed in birdsong and with a garden lovingly used "as a stage set" — truly magical.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves back with more of the best of Europe.
 This time we're enjoying the edible, drinkable, scenic, and floatable delights of one of my favorite corners of France: Burgundy.
 Thanks for joining us.

 Burgundy is calm, cultivated, serene; where nature is as sophisticated as the people.
-Traditions are strong here.
-If you're looking for quintessential French culture, you'll find it in B urgundy.
+The traditions are strong here.
+If you're looking for the quintessential French culture, you'll find it in Burgundy.

-In this show we'll appreciate superb Burgundy wine, visit a medieval hospice, build a barrel, slurp escargot, ponder medieval monasticism, drop in on a modern monastic community, and explore the Burgundian countryside.
+In this show we'll appreciate superb Burgundy wine, visit a medieval hospice, build a barrel, slurp escargot, ponder medieval monasticism, then drop in on a modern monastic community, and explore the Burgundian countryside.

 France is the biggest country in western Europe.
 We'll head southeast of Paris to explore the region of Burgundy, using the town of Beaune as a home base to explore its canals, vineyards, and historic sites.

-Burgundy, like much of France, is laced by canals dug in the early industrial age.
+Burgundy, like much of France, is laced by canals dug in the early Industrial Age.
 Two hundred years ago, canals like these provided the cheapest way to transport cargo.
 With the help of locks, you could actually ship your goods clear across France, from the Mediterranean to the Atlantic.
-Today, trucks and trains do the heavy hauling and the canals are for relaxing...an art form in which the French excel.
+Today, trains and trucks do the heavy hauling, and canals are for relaxing...an art form in which the French excel.